gearglow/ReptiliaWithATwist/The List.md

 Robbie snorted.
 "But the Dursleys.
 No worries, I'll just pop us over and save everyone the trouble.
 Noon-ish?"

 "Works for me.
 Hermione?
-Mr. & Mrs. Granger?"
+Drs.
+Granger?"

 Hermione turned honest-to-Morgana *puppy eyes* on her parents.
 "Please, Mum and Dad?"

 Hermione's parents looked at each other and laughed.
-"Goodness, Hermione, I thought you didn't like quidditch if Har - er, Elysia wasn't playing," Mrs. Granger teased.
+"Goodness, Hermione, I thought you didn't like quidditch if Har - er, Elysia wasn't playing," Dani teased.

 Hermione blushed bright enough to show clearly through her caramel complexion.
 "But, Mum, it's an international event!
 Think of the cultural experience!"

-Elysia and Mr. Granger shared a grin.
+Elysia and Emerson shared a grin.
 "Never change, Hermione," Elysia said fondly.